sivertheisholt/CharaTwitch/README.md

 #### Connect

 Once you have entered all the information you can simply click Connect Character.AI.
-Sometimes this will hang and get stuck, simply restart the application and try again.
-The program will remember the inputs.
+Sometimes this will hang and get stuck, unfortunately the only solution is to simply restart the application and try again for now.